Kenji Miyazawa: Other writings

 In 1919, Kenji edited a volume of extracts from the writings of Nichiren, and in December 1925 a solicitation to build a Nichiren temple (法華堂建立勧進文, Hokke-dō konryū kanjin-bun) in the Iwate Nippo under a pseudonym.

-He was also a frequent letter-writer.

 Religious beliefs

 Kenji was born into a family of Pure Land Buddhists, but in 1915 converted to Nichiren Buddhism upon reading the Lotus Sutra and being captivated by it.
 His conversion created a rift with his relatives, but he nevertheless became active in trying to spread the faith of the Lotus Sutra, walking the streets crying Namu Myōhō Renge Kyō.
 In January 1921 he made several unsuccessful attempts to convert his family to Nichiren Buddhism.

 From January to September 1921, he lived in Tokyo working as a street proselytizer for the Kokuchūkai, a Buddhist-nationalist organization that had initially turned down his service.
 The general consensus among modern Kenji scholars is that he became estranged from the group and rejected their nationalist agenda, but a few scholars such as Akira Ueda, Gerald Iguchi and Jon Holt argue otherwise.
 The Kokuchūkai's official website continues to claim him as a member, also claiming that the influence of Nichirenism (the group's religio-political philosophy) can be seen in Kenji's later works such as Ame ni mo Makezu, while acknowledging that others have expressed the view that Kenji became estranged from the group after returning to Hanamaki.

-Kenji remained a devotee of the Lotus Sutra until his death, and continued attempting to convert those around him.
+Kenji remained a devotee of the Lotus Sutra until his death.
 He made a deathbed request to his father to print one thousand copies of the sutra in Japanese translation and distribute them to friends and associates.

 Kenji incorporated a relatively large amount of Buddhist vocabulary in his poems and children's stories.
 He drew inspiration from mystic visions in which he saw the bodhisattva Kannon, the Buddha himself and fierce demons.

 In 1925 Kenji pseudonymously published a solicitation to build a Nichiren temple (法華堂建立勧進文, Hokke-dō konryū kanjin-bun) in Hanamaki, which led to the construction of the present Shinshōji, but on his death his family, who were followers of Pure Land Buddhism, had him interred at a Pure Land temple.
 His family converted to Nichiren Buddhism in 1951 and moved his grave to Shinshōji, where it is located today.

 Donald Keene suggests that while explicitly Buddhist themes are rare in his writings, he incorporated a relatively large amount of Buddhist vocabulary in his poems and children's stories, and has been noted as taking a far greater interest in Buddhism than other Japanese poets of the twentieth century.
 Keene also contrasted Kenji's piety to the "relative indifference to Buddhism" on the part of most modern Japanese poets.